sato3238/pot-sdk-doc/Testing_Windows10.md

 from argoslabs.myplugin.asciiart import _main as main
 ```

-You have to refer _main function of proper python package like `argoslabs.myplugin.asciiart`.
+You must refer to _main function of proper Python package like `argoslabs.myplugin.asciiart`.

 ### Test case method